Osmagtor/AppSwitcher/README.md

 To change themes, go to the system tray and right click on App Switcher's icon.
 From there, you can click on the "Appearance" submenu and select your theme of choice.

+Note that App Switcher only displays rounded corners in Windows 11.

 ![App Switcher in Dark Mode](https://github.com/Osmagtor/AppSwitcher/blob/main/Pasted%20image%2020230822165949.png)

 ![App Switcher in Light Mode](https://github.com/Osmagtor/AppSwitcher/blob/main/Pasted%20image%2020230822170042.png)